henrikkarlstrom/bibincentr/README.md

 A project to identify the effects of incentives for collaborative academic publishing in Norway.

+Outline

-Outline \* Collecting publication data and creating informative priors
+  - Collecting publication data and creating informative priors
+  - Retroactive forecasting
-\* Retroactive forecasting \* Comparison with posterior result
+  - Comparison with posterior result

+## The package

+This package contains the code, data and text for the *International co-authoring incentives in Norway* project.

+## Installation